epoch-philosophy/dockerinstall/README.md

 # dockerinstall
 Boring template for Ubuntu Server.
 I usually find new reasons to spin up a server and want a simple way to automate common installations without Ansible.
+Copy and paste is easier sometimes!

 ```bash
 # Update Apt so I can use HTTPS: